-In this rollback guide, we will show you how to downgrade Samsung A51 from One UI 4.0 to 3.0 i.e. from Android 12 to 11.
-At the time of writing this article, Samsung started rolling the One UI 4.0 based on the Android 12 update for the Samsung Galaxy A51 users around the globe, many users have already received the latest OneUI 4.0 update.
+In this rollback guide, we will show you how to downgrade Samsung A51 from One UI 5.0 to 4.0 i.e. from Android 13 to 12.
+At the time of writing this article, Samsung started rolling the One UI 5.0 based on the Android 13 update for the Samsung Galaxy A51 users around the globe; many users have already received the latest OneUI 5.0 update.
 This straightway translates to the fact that the device owners were able to welcome a plethora of new features.

-However, some users still prefer the older OneUI 3.0 over the newer one.
-For some, the high degree of customization is way too much to deal with.
+However, some users still prefer the older OneUI 4.0 over, the newer one.
+For some, the high degree of customization is too much to deal with.
 Along the same lines, others have complained of a few bugs and underlying issues.
-Likewise, there are still some apps that aren’t compatible with the latest Android update.
-So if you also facing any such issues, then there’s a handy way out.
-You could easily downgrade your Samsung A51 from One UI 4.0 to 3.0 i.e. from Android 12 to 11.
+Likewise, some apps are still not compatible with the latest Android update.
+So if you also face such issues, there’s a handy way out.
+You could easily downgrade your Samsung A51 from One UI 5.0 to 4.0 i.e. from Android 13 to 12.
 Here are the required instructions in this regard.

 The Samsung Galaxy A51 sports a 6.5-inch FHD+ Super AMOLED Infinity-O display with an aspect ratio of 20:9.
 The display also has an 87.4% screen-to-body ratio and a pixel density of 405 PPI.
 The display also contains the in-display fingerprint scanner and Corning Gorilla Glass 3 protects the device.
 The device has a plastic back and the same plastic frame too.

-Talking about optics, the Galaxy A51 has a quad rear camera set up in an L-shaped arrangement.
+Talking about optics, the Galaxy A51 has a quad rear camera set up in an L shaped arrangement.
 This quad-camera setup includes a primary 48MP sensor with an f/2.0 aperture value.
-This sensor pairs with a 5MP secondary depth sensor with an f/2.2 aperture.
-Further, it also sports a 5MP tertiary macro sensor with an f/2.4 aperture value.
+This sensor pairs with a 5MP secondary depth sensor with f/2.2 aperture.
+Further, it also sports a 5MP tertiary macro sensor with f/2.4 aperture value.
 Finally, the device also sports a 12MP ultra-wide camera with f/2.2 aperture value.
-The device sports a 32MP sensor with an f/2.2 aperture value on the front.
+To the front, the device sports a 32MP sensor with an f/2.2 aperture value.

 The entire instructions have been broken down into separate sections for ease of understanding.
 Follow along in the exact same sequence as mentioned.